webnuts/post_json/README.md

-# PostJSON
+# Welcome to PostJson

-Its a perfect match for Ruby on Rails applications and Restful JSON API's.
+PostJson is everything you expect of ActiveRecord and PostgreSQL, but with the dynamic nature of document databases (free as a bird - no schemas).

-It combine features from Ruby, ActiveRecord and PostgreSQL to provide a great Document Database.
+PostJson take full advantage of PostgreSQL 9.2+ support for JavaScript (Google's V8 engine).
+We started the work on PostJson, because we love document databases and PostgreSQL.
+PostJson combine features of Ruby, ActiveRecord and PostgreSQL to provide a great document database.

-(This readme is incomplete.
-The gem offers alot more than explained here!)
+See example of how we use PostJSON as part of Jump...

 ## Getting started
-1. You can add it to the Rails `Gemfile` if you haven't yet:
+1. Add the gem to your Ruby on Rails application `Gemfile`:

         gem 'post_json'

-    Or to get the latest from Github:

-        gem 'post_json', :git => 'git://github.com/webnuts/post_json.git'

-2. At the command prompt, install the gem and migrate the necessary schema for PostgreSQL:
+2. At the command prompt, install the gem:

         bundle install
         rails g post_json:install